anatelli10/macOSNativeModuleExample/README.md

     <details>
       <summary>⚠️ Build error: "Command PhaseScriptExecution failed with a nonzero exit code"</summary>

-    There may be other better solutions for this such as updating CocoaPods, but this worked for me:
+    There may be other better solutions for this such as changing Node related configuration or updating CocoaPods, but this worked for me:

     Modify `node_modules/react-native/scripts/find-node.sh` @ L7